Table of Contents

 In 1995, The Genetic Restoration Program was created to maintain genetic health within the Florida panther population.
 It introduced female Texas panthers in south Florida so that inbreeding would slow down.
 Genetic depression has significantly reduced, leading to an increase in health and survivability among the species.
 The result is an increase from 20-30 panthers to a healthier 100 panthers, effectively tripling the population by 2007.
 This program’s success carries on giving hope as the Florida panther population has since increased to 120-130.

 In 1989, Florida discovered high levels of mercury in fish in the Everglades.
 This was due to industrial mining and the smelting of metals within Florida.
 Those mercury levels were then passed on through the food chain through small prey such as raccoons.
 They accumulated in larger quantities as it went up the chain.
 This resulted in predators on top of the chain, such as the Florida panther containing the most mercury.
 Mercury won’t be completely removed.
 However, mercury and other emissions reduction technology are reducing mercury levels and will carry on doing so over the years.

 There are many other things to learn about the Florida panther.
 Being able to find them in their natural environment is a rare and privileged sighting.
-The Everglades in Fort Lauderdale is a possible place where you can see them.
+Airboat Tours Fort Lauderdale is a possible opportunity where you can see them, but isn’t something that happens often.
 There is hope that they might eventually be reintroduced to new areas.
 However, the lack of understanding and general fear of those magnificent feline creatures means it will take time before they ultimately reach non-endangered species’ status.